JudgeBurger/add_a_tip/READme.md

 * Message Flash
 * Pagination
 * Display last Tip on Home Page
+* Create a Personal Account

 ### Functionality under development :

-* Create a Personal Account
+* Add Language/CreatedAt/CreatedBy on cards

 ### Feature to come :

 * Add tips to your collection
-* Search through all your Tips
+* Search in all Tips
 * Consult the Community Tips
-* Comment on a tip
+* Comment a tip
-* Like a Tip
-* Save a Tip in your collection
+* Like/save a Tip
+* Form Contact

 ---------------------------------------------------------------------------------------------------------------------------------------------------------